Vandalism Charge in Orange County

 (1) Defaces with graffiti or other inscribed material.

 What are examples of common vandalism acts?

-- Destroying machinery to stop lumber industry from cutting trees
+- Destroying machinery to stop the lumber industry from cutting trees.

-- Destroying cars in a car sales lot for protesting against use of fossil fuels
+- Destroying cars in a car sales lot for protesting against the use of fossil fuels.

 What is the penalty for a vandalism charge?

 If the amount of defacement, damage, or destruction is four hundred dollars ($400) or more, vandalism is punishable by imprisonment pursuant to subdivision (h) of Section 1170 or in a county jail not exceeding one year, or by a fine of not more than ten thousand dollars ($10,000), or if the amount of defacement, damage, or destruction is ten thousand dollars ($10,000) or more, by a fine of not more than fifty thousand dollars ($50,000), or by both that fine and imprisonment.

 If the amount of defacement, damage, or destruction is less than four hundred dollars ($400), vandalism is punishable by imprisonment in a county jail not exceeding one year, or by a fine of not more than one thousand dollars ($1,000), or by both that fine and imprisonment.

 If the amount of defacement, damage, or destruction is less than four hundred dollars ($400), and the defendant has been previously convicted of vandalism or affixing graffiti or other inscribed material under Section 594, 594.3, 594.4, 640.5, 640.6, or 640.7, vandalism is punishable by imprisonment in a county jail for not more than one year, or by a fine of not more than five thousand dollars ($5,000), or by both that fine and imprisonment.